johnnypass/johnnypass/README.md

 # John Passmore

-I'm a Senior Product and Data Leader focused on streaming infrastructure, media distribtuion, archives, metadata, and journalism technology.
+I'm a Senior Product and Data Leader working on streaming infrastructure, media distribtuion, archives, metadata, and journalism technology.
 My work focuses on serving internal stakeholders, external partners, and the public good.

 I lead teams at New York Public Radio working on audience analytics, audio distritbution systems, and platform integrations.
 I'm also a trained archivist and time-based media conservator.
 I occasionally write about cultural memory and the stories that live inside our systems.